ChesterIcarus/DataProcessing/README.md

 where the output directory will be where the simulation outputs the simulation (assuming that the simulation is started from this working directory).
 You will notice that this reflects the project structure well, so the simulation can be run from the project directory with ease.
 If the simulation is run elsewhere, just zip the input folder and bring it along with the MATSim JAR.
 If you change the file structure, you may need to modify the paths in the XML config file.

-Note that unless you are debuggin the simulation with it, `output/ITERS/` can be deleted.
+Note that unless you are debuging the simulation with it, `output/ITERS/` can be deleted.
 This folder can be very large, especially if the simulatin was run for many iterations, so deleting it can save a lot of space and transfer time.

 #### parse events